opportunato/skillpocket/API.md

-Staging endpoints are located at `https://skillpocket.com/api/`.
+Staging endpoint are located at `https://skillpocket.com/api/`.
 API version is scoped via the URL.
 For example:

     https://skillpocket.com/api/v1/experts/:id